Model organism: Disease models

 Animal models serving in research may have an existing, inbred or induced disease or injury that is similar to a human condition.
 These test conditions are often termed as animal models of disease.
 The use of animal models allows researchers to investigate disease states in ways which would be inaccessible in a human patient, performing procedures on the non-human animal that imply a level of harm that would not be considered ethical to inflict on a human.

 The best models of disease are similar in etiology (mechanism of cause) and phenotype (signs and symptoms) to the human equivalent.
-However complex human diseases can often be better understood in a simplified system in which individual parts of the disease process are isolated and examined.
+However, complex human diseases can often be better understood in a simplified system where individual parts of the disease process are isolated and examined.
 For instance, behavioral analogues of anxiety or pain in laboratory animals can be used to screen and test new drugs for the treatment of these conditions in humans.
-A 2000 study found that animal models concorded (coincided on true positives and false negatives) with human toxicity in 71% of cases, with 63% for nonrodents alone and 43% for rodents alone.
+A 2000 study found that animal models concorded (coincided on true positives and false negatives) with human toxicity in 71% of cases, with 63% for non-rodents alone and 43% for rodents alone.